Where to See a Kiwi Bird

 Take a guided night walk into the Trounson Kauri Park (Kauri Coast Top 10 Holiday Park offer tours) or venture yourself after dark on the Trounson Kauri Park Loop Track.
 Not only is it a fantastic location to see the giants of the forest, the kauri tree, but the forest is also home to North Island brown kiwi.
 Take the track slowly, avoid shining white light at any wildlife, and see what you discover!

-Location: Trounson Kauri Park, Trounson Park Road, 38 km north of Dargaville on the North Island.
+Location: Trounson Kauri Park, Trounson Park Road, 38km (24 miles) north of Dargaville on the North Island.

 3. Kiwi North